 HISTORY OF THE BUILDING

 The decision to construct the building currently used as the Presidential Mansion was taken in 1868.
-That year, George I’s son, Constantine, the heir to the throne, was born and the Greek state decided to present him with a private dwelling, when he came of age.
-Twenty one years later, when Constantine married Sophia, Princess of Hohenzollern, the state assigned the planning of “The Crown Prince’s Palace”, as the building became known, to Ernst Ziller.
-Building began in 1891 and was completed six years later in 1897.
+It was the year that King George I’s first son and heir to the throne, Constantine, was born and the Greek state decided to bestow a private dwelling on him when he came of age.
+Indeed, twenty one years later, when Constantine married Sophia, Princess of Hohenzollern, the state assigned the planning of “The Crown Prince’s Palace” to Ernst Ziller.
+Construction began in 1891, and was completed six years later, in 1897.

-On Christmas Eve 1909 a fire destroyed a large part of the Royal Palace, with the result that the Crown Prince’s Palace was temporarily used as the residence of the royal family.
-After the assassination of George I in 1913 and the accession of Constantine to the throne, the Crown Prince’s Palace finally became the royal residence.
+After a fire destroyed a large section of the official Royal Palace on Christmas Eve of 1909, the residence of the royal family was temporarily moved to the Crown Prince’s Palace.
+With the assassination of George I in 1913, and the accession of Constantine to the throne, the Crown Prince’s Palace became the official royal residence.